oroinc/documentation/user_guide/marketing_campaign.rst

 *Campaign View Page*
 --------------------

-View page of a campaign contains the following three sections:
+`View page <user-guide-ui-components-view-pages>` of a campaign contains the following three sections:

 - General Information : general details specified for the campaign during the creation/editing